 Some other small scale fisheries, such as harpoon, set net and gill net may also catch tunas and tuna-like species in the Taiwanese coastal and offshore waters.
-Table 8 shows the annual catch of 2012 for Taiwanese small scale coastal and offshore fisheries in the North Pacific Ocean.
-The total catch of tunas and tuna-like species of these fisheries was estimated about 3,091 mt in 2012.
+Table 8 shows the annual catch of 2013 for Taiwanese small scale coastal and offshore fisheries in the North Pacific Ocean.
+The total catch of these fisheries was estimated about 3,053 mt in 2013.